rameezrauf/rameezrauf/README.md

 ## Hello, everyone! 👋

 ### Work Experience
-* 2022-Present CEO @ R Sqaured Ventures (Commodities trading)
+* 2022-Present Self-employed @ R Sqaured Ventures (Electronics Wholesale)
-* 2024 Undergraduate Researcher * Virginia Image and Video Analysis
+* Feb 2024-Present Undergraduate Researcher * Virginia Image and Video Analysis

 ### About my Education
 * Student at the University of Virginia at the School of Data Science